jaspreetishar/BoReMi/README.md

         *Replace `path/to/BoReMi` with the actual path to the cloned repository.*

-   - Create a New Virtual Environment
+   - Create a New Virtual Environment and Install Dependencies
      - To avoid conflicts with existing versions of the required libraries/packages/extensions, it is recommended to create a new virtual environment.
-For instance, you can use Conda to create this environment:
+For instance, you can use Conda to create this environment and install all the dependencies specified in the `environment.yml` file using the following set of commands:

        ```bash
-       conda create --name boremi_env python=3.11.5
+       conda env create -f environment.yml
        conda activate boremi_env
-       ```

-   - Install Dependencies in the Virtual Environment
-     - Once the virtual environment is activated, install the dependencies from the `requirements.txt` file:

-       ```bash
-       pip install -r requirements.txt
-       ```

-   - Install Jupyter Lab and Connect the IPython Kernel
-     - Install Jupyter Lab and set up the IPython kernel for your virtual environment:

-        ```bash
-        conda install -c conda-forge jupyterlab=3.6.3
        python -m ipykernel install --user --name=boremi_env
        ```

-       *This will allow you to select the boremi_env kernel when running Jupyter Lab.*
+      *The third command will allow you to select the boremi_env kernel when running Jupyter Lab.*

    - Update Regularly
-     - Periodically check for updates to the `requirements.txt` file and update your virtual environment accordingly to stay compatible with the latest features and fixes:
+     - Periodically check for updates to the `environment.yml` file and update your virtual environment accordingly to stay compatible with the latest features and fixes:

        ```bash
-       pip install --upgrade -r requirements.txt
+       conda env update -f environment.yml
        ```

    *By following these steps, you will ensure that BoReMi runs smoothly without any library conflicts, improving user experience.*